jloe2911/SemREC2023/README.md

 * Graph Attention Network (GAT).
 * 2-Hop Graph Attention Network (2-Hop GAT): an extended version of Graph Attention Network that aggregates node information that are 2 hops away.
-* Filtered 2-Hop Graph Attention Network (2-Hop GAT): Filtered 2-Hop GAT with a filtering mechanism to include two rules.
+* Filtered 2-Hop Graph Attention Network (Filtered 2-Hop GAT): Filtered 2-Hop GAT with a filtering mechanism to include two rules.

+6. Run ```eval.ipynb``` to evaluate the models.
 The metrics are Hits@1 and Hits@10.

+# Quick Tour

+- ```caligraph_full.ipynb```: enables to run GAT, 2-Hop GAT and Filtered 2-Hop GAT on the entire caligraph ontology.
+- ```axioms.ipynb```: enables to output the number of different axioms for each dataset.
+- ```stats.ipynb```: enables to output the number of different edges and the number of nodes for each dataset.